 During the COVID-19 pandemic, caused by the severe acute respiratory syndrome coronavirus 2, healthcare professionals across the world have been at high risk of transmission because of their direct contact with infected patients.
 In October 2020, the International Council of Nurses (ICN) confirmed that 1,500 nurses had died from COVID-19 in 44 countries and estimated that healthcare worker COVID-19 fatalities worldwide could be more than 20,000.
 To ensure protection of healthcare personnel, properly fitting personal protective equipment (PPE) must be worn.
 In a ‘one size fits all’ world, the differences between the fit of PPE for men and women can have devastating consequences.
 An N95 respirator mask is a component of PPE outlined by the Centers for Disease Control and Prevention (CDC) for protection against COVID-19; however, N95 masks do not offer protection if they do not fit properly.
 Fit testing is performed to ensure an adequate seal of the mask on the wearer.
 A single-institution retrospective review was performed on fit testing results for male versus female wearers in an attempt to elucidate a difference in failure rates.
-Females failed at a significantly higher rate than their male counterparts (6.67% female, 2.72% male; p=0.001), and the reason reported was often due to being ‘small-boned’ (p<0.0001).
+Females failed at a significantly higher rate than their male counterparts (6.67% female, 2.72% male; p=~0.22 [with the continuity correction; ~0.14 without it]), and the reason reported was often due to being ‘small-boned’ (p<0.0001).
 Sex-related differences in proper PPE fit are not new; however, the COVID-19 pandemic has made the situation more acute, and sex-specific N95 mask designs must be developed quickly, as the pandemic shows little signs of abating.

 Novel Coronavirus Disease 2019